Flash2over/RFIDDualBoard/README.md

 | Piezo Buzzer + | GP16 |
 | Piezo Buzzer - | GND |

-A 2N2222 transistor + 10k base resistor + 100k pull-down should be used to control RDM6300’s enable pin.
+A 2N2222 transistor + 10k base resistor + 100k pull-down are be used to enable RDM6300.

 ---